makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Aiden nodded again, more emphatically.
 "Yes!
 That's a good way to put it."

 Sélène shrugged and smiled.
 "I can go along with that, I think.
-Maybe something to try out, like with me and Malina?"
+Maybe something to try out, like us trying with me and Malina?"

 "I suppose, yeah."
 He frowned.
 "Would you still be willing to work on our own sex life, too?"